sciZer0/7/v/README.md

 On the other hand, the Bitcoin blockchain's native token is allegedly considered a non-inflationary token — a fixed-supply token.
 But in reality, the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).

-Moreover, conceptually, ceteris paribus, a greater value IS not a fixed-supply token but a decreasing-supply token.
+Moreover, conceptually, ceteris paribus, a greater value is not a fixed-supply token but a decreasing-supply token.

 The new concept of a native, decreasing-supply, permissionless, decentralized token with a huge user base is fundamentally much better than the known concept of "digital gold" or "ultra sound money".